pirelaurent/cytographDB/public/docs/menuNodesSelectHide.md

 <img src = "./img/closeButton.png" width ="50px" >

 Closes the current browser tab : that will return to main graph.
+**If selected option had been changed in the list, changes will apply to graph  **

 💡 **Tip: don't forget to close tab**
->If you don’t, a later call to the same named tab will update it as expected, it blinks BUT it will not come to front (standard security reasons).
+>If you don’t, a later call to the same named tab will update it as expected, it blinks **BUT** it will not come to front (standard security reasons).
 Don’t assume your action failed — check your tab list first.

 ---